-I do like looking back on the travelling year.
-So here it is – last year’s travels – and plans for this year.
+I like looking back on the travelling year.
+So let’s get to it: travels of 2009 – and plans for the year ahead.

 First trip abroad in 2009 wasn’t until late February.
-For Christmas, my wonderful family gave me tickets to the first ever Travellers Tales Festival I used the opportunity to hang about an extra day, and saw the fabulous Saatchi Gallery.
+For Christmas, my wonderful family gave me tickets to the first ever Travellers Tales Festival.
+I decided to hang about an extra day, and saw the fabulous Saatchi Gallery.
 Must admit I’d never heard of it, just happened to walk by.
 What a treat!
 An exhibit was on, showcasing all sorts of wonderful art by Middle Eastern artists.
 I especially remember a model of a Beirut block of flats.
 Not that it was the best piece there, really – I just seem to have Lebanon on my mind these days.
-It’s really about time to visit.

-I also finally did a Jack the Ripper walking tour.
+I also finally took a Jack the Ripper walking tour.
 And although Jack featured heavily, it was more of a 700 years of murder and mayhem in London-tour.
 It was great.
-Put some articles up for Halloween on BnA: about the bridges, about fun things to do on a Friday night of yore and one on said Jack.
+I wrote some articles for BnA, suitably for Halloween: about the bridges, about fun things to do on a Friday night of yore and one on said Jack.
 Despite the chill, I’m glad I did this excursion in February.
 We were only 6.
 Wouldn’t have been the same with a crowd.

 In April, the girls and I went to the United Arab Emirates.
 We stayed at the same Dubai hotel for the entire trip, Cat loved that.
 We managed to fit in a visit to all seven emirates: Ras Al-Khaimah, Umm Al-Quwain, Ajman, Sharjah, Abu Dhabi and Fujairah, as well as a short trip to Oman’s Musandam Peninsula.

-In May/June, Cat and I took a trip to Alghero in Sardinia.
-We enjoyed it, saw and learned heaps.
-We even managed to visit Bonifacio in the wild, exciting island of Corsica for a day.
+In May/June, Cat and I travelled to Alghero in Sardinia and enjoyed it heaps.
+We even managed to visit Bonifacio on the wild, exciting island of Corsica.
 Both Sardinia and Corsica warrant closer looks.

 Later in June, I went to Stockholm and Copenhagen for work.
 Even later in June, Ali and I hired a small van and drove to Trondheim to get all her things from her student digs.
-She is now a B Psych (proud mum) and went off to the University of Copenhagen for an exchange term.
+She now has a BSc in Psychology (proud mum) and has an exchange term at the University of Copenhagen.

-We all went to Copenhagen in August to set her up in a student flat there, making a roundabout ride through Jutland and Funen, to see all the sights and cities of Denmark I’ve been meaning to see for ages: we stopped in the ever pretty seaside village Skagen with the magical light, the windblown sand dunes of Råbjerg Mile, the cities of Aalborg, Århus and Vejle, The UNESCO-listed Viking Age Jellinge Stones, The Lion Park in Givskud, Hans Christian Andersen’s sweet little hometown Odense, Roskilde with its UNESCO-listed Cathedral and the Viking Ship Museum and finally, on the way home, yet another UNESCO-site: Kronborg slot by port city Helsingør (better known as Hamlet’s Elsinore).
+We all went to Copenhagen in August to set her up in a student flat there, making a roundabout journey through Jutland and Funen, to see all the sights and cities of Denmark I’ve been meaning to see for ages.
+We stopped in the ever pretty seaside village Skagen with the magical light, at the windblown sand dunes of Råbjerg Mile, we saw the cities of Aalborg, Århus and Vejle, the UNESCO-listed Viking Age Jellinge Stones.
+We visited the Lion Park in Givskud, Hans Christian Andersen’s sweet little hometown Odense, Roskilde with its Viking Ship Museum and UNESCO-listed cathedral and finally, on the way home, yet another UNESCO-site: Kronborg Slot by the port city of Helsingør (better known as Hamlet’s Elsinore).

 Towards the end of August, we went to Paris, Saint-Malo in Bretagne and the Channel Islands, using planes, trains and ferries.
 We stayed in St Helier on Jersey for a few days, then continued to little Guernsey and took a side trip to even smaller, but most adorable Herm.
 We all really enjoyed the Channel Islands but the trip was too hectic for kiddie travel, esp. with a kid that likes staying in one place.
 I would do it differently next time; fly directly to the islands probably.
 Funny, I did the plane/train/ferry-thing when I first visited the Channel Islands about 20 years ago.
 Don’t remember it being a hassle then.